wavesplatform/docs.wavesplatform/docs/en/ride/operators/match-case.md

 * ExchangeTransaction
 * MassTransferTransaction

 Transactions of other types (i.e. transactions that does not transfer funds) are being sent to blockchain.
 But Ride is developing rapidly, and a new transaction types are emerging.
-Features of invoke script transaction which is not supported by Ride v2 include transferring funds from account.
+Features of invoke script transaction which is not supported by Ride v2 include attaching payments to transfer tokens to the account of the called [dApp](/en/blockchain/account/dapp).
 This means that the InvokeScriptTransaction won't be caught by first `case`.
 It will pass to the default branch `case _ =>` and sent to blockchain.
-As a result, the funds transfer from account will take place.
+As a result, the funds transfer from account may take place.

 ## Solution